top of page

 • List of medications and medical conditions.

-• Preferences include being good with other pets, not good with small children, pulling on the leash, or being scared of thunderstorms.
+• Preferences include being good with other pets, not being good with small children, not liking ears being touched, pulling on the leash, and being scared of thunderstorms.

 bottom of page